ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 > [!WARNING]
 > `kubelet` by default requires that swap is turned off.
 This seems to be the case for Ubuntu cloud images.
-> However, just to be sure you can run `sudo swapoff` on all worker nodes.
+> However, just to be sure you can run `sudo swapoff -a` on all worker nodes.

 ## Scheduling a first pod